-Plant and Assets (incl.
-ICT Projects)
+Plant and Assets (including Technology and Digital Services Projects)

 In addition to the renewal and expansion of the City's asset base delivered through the capital works program, the City undertakes a replacement (and, where appropriate) upgrade/expansion program for its plant and equipment type assets.
 Asset types include motor vehicles, furniture, machinery and information technology hardware.